composable-operator/composable/README.md

 ### An example of Service.ibmcloud.ibm.com

-Composable-operator project works tightly with 2 other related projects: (SolSA - Solution Service Architecture)[https://github.com/IBM/solsa] and (cloud-operators)[https://github.com/IBM/cloud-operators].
+Composable-operator project works tightly with 2 other related projects: [SolSA - Solution Service Architecture](https://github.com/IBM/solsa) and [cloud-operators](https://github.com/IBM/cloud-operators).
 The [samples](./config/samples) directory has 3 different examples of creation/configuration of `Service.ibmcloud.ibm.com` from the `cloud-opertors` project.

 Here is one  of them